Darío Silva: Car crash

+After difficulty with coming to terms with the amputation, Silva left the hospital on 5 October 2006, and returned to his home in Montevideo with the plan of receiving a prosthetic leg in Italy to help him walk and run without the aid of crutches.
+Silva has said that he "wanted to die" when he found that his leg had been amputated.
+In 2006, he told uefa.com "when I woke up after the accident and realised I was in hospital, I looked under the sheets and saw that my right leg was missing.
+I started to panic a bit, but ten minutes later, when the doctors explained what had happened, I started crying."
+However, Silva also said that he was grateful to god that the accident happened at the end of his playing career, rather than at the beginning of it, claiming that he was crying "tears of gratitude" at the hospital.

 After retirement

 In October 2006, news reports suggested that Silva was offered a job as a football pundit in his country.
 He had also expressed a desire to become a manager shortly before retiring, but later changed his mind.
 He took the pitch again on 13 January 2009 after a three-year absence, taking part in a charity match between Uruguay XI and Argentina XI for the “Fundación Niños con Alas” (Winged Children Foundation), again displaying his scoring touch after converting a penalty kick.

 Afterwards, Silva was involved in breeding of racing horses, also recommending the animal for therapeutic purposes.
 In May 2019, rumours circulated that he was broke and working as a waiter in a pizzeria in Málaga; shortly after, he denied this and stated he was only a friend of the person who ran the business.